The equivariant K-theory of a cohomogeneity-one action: Restrictions of representation rings

 We need a refinement of the following splitting lemma due to Hodgkin.

 \bthm[{\cite[Prop.~11.1]{hodgkin1975kunneth}}] Given any compact, connected Lie group $K$ with free abelian fundamental group, the sequence

 induced by abelianization is split exact. \ethm

 This essentially allows us to factor out the representation ring of the connected component of the center of a Lie group.
 We actually want to factor out an arbitrary central torus.
-In order for this to work we need $RK'$ to be a polynomial ring, or equivalently, that $K'$ is a direct product of simply-connected groups and odd special orthogonal groups~\cite{steinberg1975pittie}.
+In order for this to work we need $RK'$ to be a polynomial ring, or equivalently, that $K'$ be a direct product of simply-connected groups and odd special orthogonal groups~\cite{steinberg1975pittie}.\footnote{\ The representation rings of the even special orthogonal groups and relation with those of the odd special orthogonal groups are given in \eqref{eq:SO-surject} }

-\bprop Let $K$ be a compact, connected Lie group such that $RK'$ is a polynomial ring, $\ul K$ a connected subgroup with free abelian fundamental group, and $A$ a central torus meeting $\ul K$ in a finite subgroup $F$.
+\bprop Let $K$ be a compact, connected Lie group such that $RK'$ is a polynomial ring and let $\ul K$ be a connected subgroup containing $K'$ with free abelian fundamental group and $A$ a virtual complement, meaning a central torus with $\defm F = \ul K \inter A $ finite and such that $K \iso \ul K \ox_F A$.
 Then the sequence

 induced by the exact sequence $1 \to \ul K \to K \to A/F \to 1$ is split exact.
 The splitting is not natural.